bhofman/JetToyHI/README_WindowsDocker.md

 wsl --install
 ```

 After WSL has finished installing you will need to reboot your pc.
-After you have rebooted open WSL and follow the stept to setup your Linux environment inside of WSL.
+After you have rebooted, open WSL and follow the steps to setup your Linux environment inside of WSL.
 If the installation was succesful you will have a terminal that behaves as a Linux environment.

 ### Docker
 Install docker using the instuctions on the website: https://docs.docker.com/desktop/windows/install/